01mf02/computers-spaceflight/README.md

 These versions are smaller (in file size) than their originals, easy to navigate (containing a hyperlinked index), and they fix several mistakes.
-In addition, the PDF reproduces the page numbers and layout of the original book[^pages], so references to pages of the original book remain valid.
+In addition, the PDF reproduces the page numbers (until the "source notes" on page 303) and layout of the original book, so references to pages of the original book remain valid.

-[^pages]: Page numbers are reproduced until the "source notes" on page 303.

 The format of choice to represent the book is *Markdown*.
 I use the flavour of the *Pandoc* document converter,